framely/community/docs/reference/support/overview.md

 5. We can transfer the conversation from bot to specified team by department statically or dynamically, potentially based on , so that a user can be served effectively.
 6. After human agent is done with a service, next time, a user  starts interacting with bot again.
 Simply invoke CloseSession should be enough.

-In the Framely hosted environment, we are mainly interested in the external mode, currently we provide the great open source support system chatwoot as the only option, but this can change when someone starts to build the connection with other system and open source it.
+In the OpenCUI hosted environment, we are mainly interested in the external mode, currently we provide the great open source support system chatwoot as the only option, but this can change when someone starts to build the connection with other system and open source it.

 ### Intent Based Routing Under External Mode